fujexo/uke-chord-trainer/README.md

 If you need a release build, execute `trunk build --release`.
 If you are deploying at a different path than /, add `--public-url /path/` to the build process.

-## TODO

-* Make UI more user friendly
-    * Contrast!
-    * Maybe replace the CSS framework, this one is just from testing
-    * Add a button to "Zoom in" the Chords and Chord image after selecting the chords?
-* Create svg for all missing chords (based on img/template.svg)
-* Check if I really really can't send the play trigger from rust and have to use the js binding

 ## Sources